jotaalvim/chess-heatmaps/README.md

 # chess-heatmaps

-Heatmap representation of chess moves, it shows the squares that each piece has been moved to more times, it can also show what's the differences (logarithm) between the moves from each player.
+Heatmap representation of chess moves, it shows the squares that each piece has been moved to more times, it can also show what's the differences between the moves from each player.

 # Usage